HOME > > SENSING AND CONTROL MAIN PAGE > > SENSORS > > WEATHER

 Connected to the see-saw is a magnet.
 As the see-saw tips, the magnet passes by a reed switch.
 The openings and closing of the reed switch reveal the rainfall to whatever you connect it to.

-The best I've seen is available from AAG.
+An excellent one was available from AAG.
 It is the one once sold by Dallas, as a demo to promote its 1-Wire chips.
+You may find it at eBay from time to time.

-There is an electronic rain gauge made by LaCross Technologies, once sold for $34.95.
+There is an electronic rain gauge made by LaCross Technologies, once sold for $35.
+Try "lacrosse rain gauge" at Amazon.
+About $45, 1/17

 I'm told that the "standard" collecting funnel, as mandated by the US Weather Service has an 8" diameter.